eq19/feed/_drafts/addition_zone.md

 ![Screen-Shot-2016-11-07-at-5 11 59-PM](https://github.com/eq19/feed/assets/36441664/502f174e-fadc-4ad9-afbc-184ae03cde5a)

-Moreover there are statements mentioned by the provider which bring us in to an attention.
-We put some of them below.
+So the fisrt thing that need to be investigated is why the prime spinned by module six (6).
+What is the special thing about this number six (6) in primes behaviour?

 ```note
 Similarly, I have a six colored dice in the form of the hexagon.
 If I take a known, logical sequence of numbers, say 10, 100, 1000, 10000, and look at their spins in the hexagon, the resulting colors associated with each number should appear random – ***unless the sequence I’m investigating is linked to the nature of the prime numbers***.
 ```

+Moreover there are statements mentioned by the provider which also bring us in to an attention like the modul o six above.
+We put some of them below.

 ![](https://user-images.githubusercontent.com/36441664/74550123-6dd1d680-4f83-11ea-8810-3b8f4f50a9c0.png)